 -We can use our reasoning capacities to mentally categorize things into general categories, rather than only being able to reason with particular objects that we can physically see.
 The human mind is not limited only to the scope of concrete thinking.

 -Human beings are free in the sense that they have free will.
-We can either choose to make good or bad decisions in this life.
 Evidence that man has free will is the ability to be influenced or persuaded.
 The act of intending points to the immateriality of human consciousness.
 The soul cannot be verified empirically, but it clearly does exist.

 -"...if life were nothing more than materials, then we'd be able to take all the materials of life-which are the same materials found in dirt-and make a living being.
 We cannot.
 There's clearly something beyond materials in life.
 What materialist can explain why one body is dead and another body is dead?
 Both contain the same chemicals.
 Why is a body alive one minute and dead the next?"
 (Norman L. Geisler and Frank Turek, I Don’t Have Enough Faith to be an Atheist, p.
 129)